 As such, I do not spend too much time scratching my head and wondering about things that baffle me or don't seem to make sense to me, wishing that I could understand them.
 Knowing whether or not the Third Temple actually will be rebuilt is one of those things.
 I am very content to let God be in charge of fulfilling prophecy, since He is the one Who spoke it.
 There doesn't seem to be much time left, and I am more than willing to wait patiently to see how it unfolds.

-It is true that I believe a temple does not have to be present for sacrifice and offering to be presented on the sacrificial altar stone.
+It is true that I believe a temple does not have to be present for sacrifice and offering to be presented on a sacrificial altar.
 There already is a precedent, before the Second Temple stood, for sacrifices and offerings to take place:

 Then Jeshua son of Jozadak and his fellow priests and Zerubbabel son of Shealtiel and his associates began to build the altar of the God of Israel to sacrifice burnt offerings on it, in accordance with what is written in the Law of Moses the man of God.
 Despite their fear of the peoples around them, they built the altar on its foundation and sacrificed burnt offerings on it to the LORD, both the morning and evening sacrifices.
 Then in accordance with what is written, they celebrated the Feast of Tabernacles with the required number of burnt offerings prescribed for each day.
 After that, they presented the regular burnt offerings, the New Moon sacrifices and the sacrifices for all the appointed sacred feasts of the LORD, as well as those brought as freewill offerings to the LORD.
 On the first day of the seventh month they began to offer burnt offerings to the LORD, though the foundation of the LORD's temple had not yet been laid.
 (Ezra 3:2-6)Thus, sacrifices and burnt offerings were presented on an altar before the foundation of the Second Temple had been laid.
-Perhaps this also will occur without the presence of a Third Temple.
+In fact, a new altar in Jerusalem was dedicated, by the Jewish Sanhedrin, in December 2018:

 In the past, I always thought that, at some point, the Third Temple would stand on the Temple Mount, although I could not imagine how it could be there along with the Dome of the Rock and the Al-Aqsa Mosque.
 Presently, I see no shovel-ready plans, nor a politically conducive environment (since those of the Islamic faith presently are in charge of what takes place on the Temple Mount), to enable construction of a Jewish temple to begin.